 Best month to sell a house fast in Maryland

-The best month to sell a house fast in Maryland is May.
-The median time it takes for Maryland homes listed in May to get an offer is 32 days, which is 13 days faster than the annual average.
+The best month to sell a house fast in Maryland is September.
+The median time it takes for Maryland homes listed in September to sell is 36 days, which is 28 days faster than the annual average.

 Best month to sell a house in Maryland for price